Ontotext-AD/recommend-pub-docs/_docs/known-issues.md

 permalink: docs/known-issues/
 ---

-## GET /content/{id} - doesn't appear to work with article id as uri
+## GET /content/{id} - doesn't appear to work with the article ID as URI

-This is a known issue to us, it is related to a spring bug/limitation when a URI is passed as a `@PathVariable`.
+This is related to a spring bug/limitation when a URI is passed as a `@PathVariable`.
 It's also a bit ugly...
 Though it seems we might be able to workaround as suggested [here](http://stackoverflow.com/questions/16332092/spring-mvc-pathvariable-with-dot-is-getting-truncated), we'll have a look at it again when we can.